Miki96/art-station/README.md

 npm install
 ```

-Finnaly, in the same directory, start the Node.js server with:
+Finally, in the same directory, start the Node.js server with:
 ```console
 node server.js
 ```